awsdocs/aws-step-functions-developer-guide/doc_source/sample-project-transfer-data-sqs.md

 # Transfer Data Records \(Lambda, DynamoDB, Amazon SQS\)<a name="sample-project-transfer-data-sqs"></a>

 This sample project demonstrates how to read values from an Amazon DynamoDB table and send them to Amazon SQS using AWS Step Functions\.
-Deploying this sample project will create a Step Functions state machine, a DynamoDB table, an AWS Lambda function, and an Amazon SQS topic\.
+Deploying this sample project will create a Step Functions state machine, a DynamoDB table, an AWS Lambda function, and an Amazon SQS queue\.

 In this project, Step Functions uses the Lambda function to populate the DynamoDB table, uses a `for` loop to read each of the entries, and then sends each entry to Amazon SQS\.